surftimer/SurfTimer/README.md

 *   Download latest stable SourceMod version (1.10+) for your OS ([Link](https://www.sourcemod.net/downloads.php?branch=stable))
 *   Windows: Put spcomp.exe and compile.exe in scripting folder and double click compile.exe
 *   If there are no errors, (warnings are fine, for now) move .smx files from compiled to /plugins
-*   Copy the rest of the files from this repository to your csgo directory
+*   Copy the rest of the files from this repository to your CS:GO directory
 *   Edit configs (databases.cfg, admins, etc.)

 ## Upgrading